 Therefore to entice you to enroll on time, they may apply a penalty for those who do so late!

-Your teacher may also hire someone to do their enrollments or paperwork for a few weeks at busy times of the year and therefore any late enrollments incur an extra fee which they pass on to you!
+Your teacher may also hire someone to do their enrollments or paperwork for a few weeks at busy times of the year and therefore they have to pay this person for their time!

 Do I have to pay an enrollment fee even if my child is a returning student?